EmanuelBender/GoogleSheet_Inventory_System/README.md

    - Click the Inject Order button.

 4. **Shopping List:**
-   - Generate the list based on item amount, low inventory amount, and shopping tick box criteria.
-   - Set shopping tick box and low inventory amount for each item.
+   - Set shopping tick box and low inventory amount for each item via search or INVENTORY.
    - Click the Shopping List button to view your shopping list.

 ### Manual Upkeep: